 There's also the ending credits song "Happy People" (as upbeat as it sounds) which premiered at the end of what is probably the least appropriate episode possible.
 The episode ends with Ichigo falling over in a puddle of his own blood after having been stabbed through the chest.
 "Happy people!
 Happy people!"

 Another example is the bizarre amount of humor in 3-on-1 fights versus Aizen.
 In the original Soul Society arc, Ichigo and Renji are trying to protect Rukia from Aizen, Gin, and Tousen, and they insert a random laugh moment where Rukia berates Renji for holding his hand over her mouth.
 The most recent with Isshin, Urahara, and Yoruichi has Urahara and Yoruichi randomly fighting over the quality of Urahara's equipment.
 Isshin can only stand there annoyed.
-A bit explained in that Aizen even points out that Urahara's silliness in this particular fight is an act.
+Aizen even points out that Urahara's silliness in this particular fight is an act.

 The battle against Szayel takes the cake.
 It's about half wacky humour between Ishida, Renji, Pessche and Dondochakka, and half Renji and Ishida getting their organs destroyed.
 Later when Mayuri turns up to save the day, there is some comic relief between him and Ishida which quickly becomes Fridge Horror when you realize this is the guy who tortured his grandfather to death.

 Yumichika and Charlotte's fight starts off looking like pure comedy filler between a narcissist and his Evil Counterpart.
-Cue Mood Whiplash when Yumichika's secret abilities are suddenly revealed and explained.
+Cue Mood Whiplash when Yumichika's secret abilities are suddenly revealed.
 Fridge Brilliance reveals Charlotte and the 11th division have the same philosophy (direct combat prowess) and that Yumichika's objection is therefore to the 11th division philosophy itself.
 Fridge Horror reveals this means the so-called narcissist's sacrificing himself for a philosophy he doesn't believe in because his true philosophy is the importance of loyalty.

 Fullmetal Alchemist often includes humorous moments in the middle of fights.
 The author has stated herself that manga is supposed to be entertaining, and thus wanted to minimize the focus on sad scenes (then again, this is the same manga that has Hughes' well-known Tear Jerker funeral scene).